 The Spa at Le Bristol Paris is lovely, with a pro-natural globalist lean.
 The spa’s eight treatment rooms surround a lovely interior garden.
 The gorgeous rooftop pool includes a Russian Banïya (a steam bath with wood stove).
 They also incorporate all natural Tata Harper USA, La Prairie Switzerland, and KOS Paris products in all of their spa treatments, which are as unique as they are scintillating.

 Take, for example, La Prairie’s line of upscale Caviar Facials, which are absolutely extra.
 (Yes, they incorporate real caviar, which is lifting and firming.)

 Try the Caviar Instant Lift Facial for the quintessential relaxing, de-stressing experience.

 Or, opt for the White Caviar Firming and Illuminating Facial, which evens complexion with real Golden Caviar extract.
 (This is the splurgiest of all splurge treatments.)

 For body work, we recommend KOS Paris’ Osteopathy Massage, which is the ultimate tension-melting massage.
 First, Le Bristol’s in-house osteopath assesses your personal areas of tension and imbalance in the muscles and joints.
 Then, they tailor the massage to your body, specifically.
 (Because it addresses stress on multiple kinds of tissue, this is a very integral, healing massage.
 If you are chronically stressed or experiencing burnout, it’s one of the best medical-grade massages in Paris, trust me.)

 Looking for more relaxing getaway ideas?
-Consult our beautiful First Timer’s Guide to Santorini, Greece— the so-called “supermodel” of the Greek Islands.
+Consult our beautiful Globetrotter’s Guide to Santorini, Greece— the so-called “supermodel” of the Greek Islands.
 You may also be interested in our Insider’s Guide to the Hamptons or this Gorgeous Guide to Kennebunkport, Maine.